calicorob/calicorob/README.md

 ## Introduction

-Hi, my name is [Robert Currie](https://www.linkedin.com/in/robertarthurcurrie/), i'm a 27 year data old data scientist from Toronto, ON.
+Hi, my name is [Robert Currie](https://www.linkedin.com/in/robertarthurcurrie/), i'm a 28 year data old analytics engineer from Toronto, ON.

 My background:
 * I graduated from Queen's University with a B.A.Sc. in Chemical Engineering in 2016.
 * I graduated from the University of Waterloo with a MASc. in Chemical Engineering in 2019.

-I got interested in data science and machine learning while working on my Masters' Degree at the University of Waterloo.
+I got interested in data science, analytics and machine learning while working on my Masters' Degree at the University of Waterloo.

 ## Work
 ### University of Waterloo